jbatynski/homeworks_rep_2013-12/index.md

 Despite these challenges, the benefits of working with SMEs often outweigh the difficulties.
 Effective communication, mutual respect, and understanding can help mitigate these challenges.

-The most important question when collaborating with SMEs on a specific project might be:

 ## Ways of getting SMEs to work with us

 Motivating Subject Matter Experts (SMEs) in IT to cooperate can be achieved through several strategies: